wharfkit/website/src/lib/docs/AccountKit/SellRamMethod.md

 const action = testAccount.sellRam(1024);
 ```

-In the above example, an action that sells `1024` bytes of RAM is generated.
+In the above example, an action that sells `1024` bytes of RAM is created.

 ## Arguments